-You might be surprised to hear that there are still quite a lot of free electric vehicle (EV) charging points around in the UK.
+You might be surprised to hear that there are still quite a lot of free electric vehicle (EV) charging points around in the UK, however, the number of free charge points has decreased significantly over the past few years as both the cost of electricity and increasing number of EV drivers on the road make it difficult to sustain.

 Well, we’ve broken down some of the figures for you.
 Below you’ll see: